genexuslabs/saputoConversation/README.md

 **3. Provide OpenAI API Key**

-Create a .env.local file in the root of the repo with your OpenAI API Key:
+Create a .env.local file in the root of the repo with your OpenAI API Key or SAIA Access Token:

 ```bash
 OPENAI_API_KEY=YOUR_KEY